 In order to set up the zebrafish embryo BAI model, we developed a protocol of co-injection of bacteria and microspheres based on a method for intramuscular injection of microspheres into embryos described before33.
 In this way, most of the bacteria are present in the vicinity of the microspheres in embryos, mimicking the bacteria-biomaterial interaction that takes place during or shortly after the implantation of biomaterials in humans/mammals.

 To be able to compare infection progression in the presence and in the absence of microspheres in zebrafish embryos, embryos should be challenged with similar initial numbers of bacteria with and without microspheres.
-However, according to our experience, co-injection of bacteria-microspheres suspension results in more bacteria being injected than injection of “bacteria-only” suspension.
-To address this issue, the ratio between the concentration of bacteria in “bacteria-only” suspensions (without microspheres) and in bacteria-microspheres suspensions should be tailored.
-In the present study, the concentration of S. aureus in the “bacteria-only” suspension needed to be approximately 1.5 times higher than the concentration in the bacteria-microspheres suspension.
+However, according to our experience, co-injection of Bacteria-Microspheres suspension results in more bacteria being injected than injection of ““Bacteria-only”“Bacteria-only”” suspension.
+To address this issue, the ratio between the concentration of bacteria in ““Bacteria-only”“Bacteria-only”” suspensions (without microspheres) and in Bacteria-Microspheres suspensions should be tailored.
+In the present study, the concentration of S. aureus in the ““Bacteria-only”“Bacteria-only”” suspension needed to be approximately 1.5 times higher than the concentration in the Bacteria-Microspheres suspension.
 Whether this ratio also applies to other bacterial species and other biomaterials needs to be tested.
 Of note, to inject similar numbers of bacteria with and without microspheres, the opening of the needles used for injections of either suspension should be as close to identical as possible.

 Several properties of a biomaterial such as shape and size play an important role in determining its injectability and co-injection with bacteria.
 In the present study, we used 10 µm polystyrene microspheres (PS10) as model biomaterials.
 According to our experience, microspheres of a size of up to 15 µm are injectable for 3 days old embryos following the protocol developed in the present study33.
 For microspheres of a relatively large size (e.g. ≥ 10 µm), we disadvise the use of non-monodispersed or irregularly shaped microspheres/microparticles which tend to cause clogging of the needle.
 If biomaterials in other shapes than round and in different sizes are chosen to be used, their injectability needs to be tested.
 For (co-)injection of microspheres and bacteria, we used a 4 % polyvinylpyrrolidone (PVP) solution to facilitate dispersion.
 This may be helpful for injection of biomaterials with and without bacteria into embryos in general.